7 Urban Planning Ideas for Smarter Workplace Design

 Variety is becoming one of the most requested workplace features for young professionals.
-New generations of workers aren’t interested in cookie cutter offices that offer little flexibility.
+New generations of workers aren’t interested in cookie-cutter offices that offer little flexibility.
 They want choice and lots of it.

 TAKE ACTION: Anchor your office with a design theme, but add details that keep spaces interesting and engaging.
-Break up the monotony of crowded space and rethink underused areas.
+Break up the monotony of crowded spaces and rethink underused areas.
 Give themes to your meeting rooms.
 Add a community work table or benching options for remote employees and freelancers.

 4. Make a statement.

 One of my favorite things to discover in a new city is the public art.
 I’m always drawn to iconic, larger-than-life pieces.
 Think of the last time you stood beneath a huge mural, a towering sculpture, or an iconic landmark.
 If you’re like me, you take lots of pictures and make a lasting memory.

 You can create areas of your office that have the same effect.

 - After someone visits your workplace, what will they remember?